 Enat eventually travelled to the closest government hospital where, after two more agonising days of labour, she gave birth to a stillborn baby.
 She was devastated and grieving the loss of her child.
 Furthermore, she was left with internal injuries and she was incontinent of urine.

 “At least I have survived after a life-threatening labour; but I lost my first baby and faced such a traumatic injury.
 It was hard for the entire family,” says Enat.

 Enat and her family thought the incontinence that she suffered was a short-term consequence of her difficult labour and would stop as she recovered from her labour.
 It didn’t.
 Enat suffered incontinence for almost five years as a result of her obstetric fistula.

 Her injury was far more than physical, as she remembers: “those five years with the problem were full of agony; I got divorced and feared socialising with others.
 I spent all day, everyday, lonely and in isolation.
 The whole family felt a deep sadness.”

 Just one year ago, Enat learned about Catherine and the services provided at the Bahir Dar Fistula Hospital.
 The hospital at Bahir Dar is one of five regional outreach hospitals supported by Catherine and her team.
-Since 1959, Catherine and Hamlin Fistula Ethiopia have established six hospitals and 66 Hamlin-supported Midwifery Clinics.
+Since 1959, Catherine and Hamlin Fistula Ethiopia have established six hospitals and over 50 Hamlin-supported midwifery clinics.
 Abandoned by her husband, and with a family too poor to help her for transportation costs, it took many months for Enat to collect enough money for the bus fare to the hospital.